kilpkonn/msc-thesis/main.typ

     Prove $0 + n = n$ in Idris
   ],
 ) <idirs-plus-reduces-z>
-The example above is quite trivial, as the compiler can figure out from the definition of `add` that ```hs add Z m``` is defined to be `m` according to first clause in the definition of `add`
+The example above is quite trivial, as the compiler can figure out from the definition of `add` that ```hs add Z m``` is defined to be `m` according to the first clause in the definition of `add`
 Based on that we can prove `add_zero` by reflexivity.
 However, if there are more steps required, writing proofs manually gets cumbersome, so we use tools to automatically search for terms that inhabit a type i.e. proposition.
 For example, Agda has a tool called Agsy that is used for term search, and Idris has this built into its compiler.

 === Term search in Agda
 Agda @dependently-typed-programming-in-agda is a dependently typed functional programming language and proof assistant.
-It is one of the first languages that has sufficiently good tools leveraging term search for inductive proofs.
+It is one of the first languages that has sufficiently good tools for leveraging term search for inductive proofs.
-We will be more interested in the proof assistant part of Agda as it is the one leveraging the term search to help the programmer with coming up with proofs.
+We will be more interested in the proof assistant part of Agda, as it is the one leveraging the term search to help the programmer with come with proofs.
-As there are many alternatives we have picked two that seem the most popular or relevant for our use case.
+As there are multiple options, we picked two that seem the most popular or relevant for our use case.
-We chose Agsy as this is the well known tool that is part of Agda project itself, and Mimer that attempts to improve on Agsy.
+We chose Agsy as this is the well-known tool that is part of the Agda project itself, and Mimer, which attempts to improve on Agsy.

 ==== Agsy <agsy>
 Agsy is the official term search based proof assistant for Agda.
 It was first published in 2006 in @tool-for-automated-theorem-proving-in-agda and integrated into Agda in 2009#cite-footnote("Agda, Automatic Proof Search (Auto)", "2024-04-06", "https://agda.readthedocs.io/en/v2.6.4.1/tools/auto.html", "https://web.archive.org/web/20240410183801/https://agda.readthedocs.io/en/v2.6.4.1/tools/auto.html").

-We will be looking at the high level implementation of its algorithm for term search.
+We will be looking at the high-level implementation of its algorithm for term search.
-In principle Agsy iteratively refines problems into more subproblems, until enough subproblems can be solved.
+In principle, Agsy iteratively refines problems into more subproblems until enough subproblems can be solved.
 This process is called iterative deepening.
-This is necessary as a problem may in general be refined to infinite depth.
+This is necessary as a problem may, in general, be refined to infinite depth.

 The refinement of a problem can produce multiple branches with subproblems.
 In some cases we need to solve all the subproblems.